JohnChen1130/2024-NYCU-Data-Mining-Course/README.md

 4. HW3 - Time Series Regression
 This assignment will use air quality data from Hsinchu for October to December 2021 to perform time series analysis and regression forecasting of PM2.5 values.
 5. HW4 - Sentiment Analysis 2
+6. HW5 - movieRating
+This assignment is about predicting movie ratings.